What the Official Information Act is

 Postal address: PO Box 10152, Wellington 6143

-- extending the timeframe to respond to you
+- extending the time it takes to respond to you

 - any charges for providing the information you've requested

-- delays in providing you with a decision or the information
+- taking too long to give you our decision or the information

-The Office of the Ombudsman can investigate and review our decision and may make a recommendation to us if it's considered appropriate.
+The Office of the Ombudsman can investigate and review our decision and may make a recommendation to us.

 More information about OIA requests

-Directory of Official Information – this directory contains contact details for all Government organisations covered by the Act and enables people to find out where exactly their requests for information should be made.
+this directory contains contact details for all Government organisations covered by the Act so you can find out exactly where to request information from.